 The Company is a mutual fund corporation incorporated under the laws of the Province of Ontario on April 24, 2018 with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario, M5J 2T3.
-The Company was formed pursuant to articles of incorporation.
-Prior to closing the Company's initial public offering, the Company amended its articles to create the Class A Shares and the Preferred Shares.
-The Company is governed by the articles of incorporation, articles of amendment and by-laws of the Company.
+The Company was formed pursuant to articles of incorporation and is governed by the articles of incorporation, as amended, and by-laws of the Company.

 On August 10, 2020, the board of directors of the Company announced the extension of the term of the Shares for a period of three to five years.

-On November 24, 2020, the Company announced that the maturity date would be to June 30, 2026.
+On November 24, 2020, the Company announced that the maturity date would be extended to June 30, 2026.